pagkly/Zed/Investopedia3/Guaranteed Loan.md

 One example of a guaranteed loan is a guaranteed mortgage.
 The third-party guaranteeing these home loans in most instances is the Federal Housing Administration (FHA) or Department of Veterans Affairs (VA).

-Homebuyers who are considered risky borrowers—they don't qualify for a [conventional mortgage](https://www.investopedia.com/terms/c/conventionalmortgage.asp), for example, or they don't have an adequate down payment and have to borrow close to 100% of the home's value – may get a guaranteed mortgage.
+Homebuyers who are considered risky borrowers—they don't qualify for a [[conventional mortgage]](https://www.investopedia.com/terms/c/conventionalmortgage.asp), for example, or they don't have an adequate down payment and have to borrow close to 100% of the home's value – may get a guaranteed mortgage.
 FHA loans require that borrowers pay mortgage insurance to protect the lender in case the borrower defaults on their home loan.

 ### Federal Student Loans